-In general, IPv4 addresses are available via Regional Internet Registries (RIRs), such as the American Registry for Internet Numbers (ARIN).
+In general, IPv4 addresses space are available via Regional Internet Registries (RIRs), such as the American Registry for Internet Numbers (ARIN).
 There was a shortage of IPv4 space by 2001, and in 2015 ARIN announced that they would no longer grant free space.
 If customers meet very specific requirements, ARIN will no longer allocate IPv4 addresses.
 IPv4 addresses are generally only available by trading or secondary market transfers (HOW TO BUY IPV4 ADDRESS SPACE?).

 IPv4 is still the most commonly used Internet Protocol for connecting 32-bit computers even after being run out.

 The rollout of IPv6 while almost a limitless supply of addresses is a slow-moving process because it is not entirely compatible with all things IPv4.
 Migration and upgrades can be costly for many organizations.

 Important improvements to networks, routers, switches, firewalls and concurrent attempts to run IPv4 and IPv6 can be super expensive, and many have opted to upgrade over time as a long-term project rather than taking the leap all at once (HOW TO BUY IPV4 ADDRESS SPACE?).

 Most organizations and enterprises possess IPv4 addresses in large quantities.
 Addresses than run into millions have been and never will be used, creating a large secondary market for investors.
 Although currently in abundance, selling IPv4 addresses will become rarer in the foreseeable future (HOW TO BUY IPV4 ADDRESS SPACE?).

 How to buy IPv4 address block?

 When you decide to buy block of IPv4 Addresses, for those with insufficient experience, it can be difficult and risky.